 According to Vogue Runway 2020, Chanel faced a 30% reduction in views of their fashion shows.
 In a word, fewer people watched their fashion week’s events and catwalks last year.
 On the other hand, Gucci and Louis Vuitton stay steady and met the same views as last year.
 Especially in a post-pandemic world, a luxury brand must exist online to maintain its visibility.
 Hopefully, Chanel benefits from a great brand awareness among Chinese consumers.
 So, the luxury brand will not collapse in the coming weeks.

 The facts are clear for Vogue Business: “Chanel would have sold more if the e-commerce path was chosen“.
 After the Covid-19 crisis, it was more convenient for luxury shoppers to switch from offline to online shopping.
-The luxury brands that better perform in 2020 were those that chose the e-commerce path.
-As we mentioned at the beginning, Hermes met growth in Q4 2020 thanks to its adaptability with e-commerce assets in Asia, and especially in China.
+The luxury brands that better performed in 2020 were those that chose the e-commerce path.
+As we mentioned at the beginning, Hermes met growth in Q4 2020 thanks to its adaptability with e-commerce assets in Asia, especially in China.
 Even the luxury brand Louis Vuitton doubled its online sales between 2019 and 2020.

 Main Luxury E-commerce Platforms in China for a Premium Shopping Experience